BIG-MAP/WP4APIExample/README.md

 ### Source Code
 The software implementation is done in the Arduino language and makes use of the ESP8266WebServer and ArduinoJson libraries.
 Most languages have similar tools and frameworks for handling requests and providing responses, and for handling JSON documents.
-Regardless of languaje or framework there are two main parts in the code:
+There are two important parts in the code:

-* Routing: This part is in charge of matching the incoming request command (i.e GET) and path (i.e. /pump), with the corresponding program routine or action.
+* Routing: This part is in charge of matching the incoming request command (i.e GET) and path (i.e. /pump), with the corresponding program routine or action (get_pump function).

 ```java
 void config_rest_server_routing() { //Routing function: Set actions for incoming commands and locations